 The theme, our Lady Our Parish, Our Legacy, places us securely under the protection of Mary who guides her faithful people in fulfilling the mission of Jesus.
 It highlights the importance of our parish community made up of people who make OLA what it is - welcoming, prayerful, compassionate, and generous.
 It inspires us to create a legacy of our own.

-The good news is that OLA has announced the $3 million milestone for our capital campaignin May 2018.
-If all goes well, we should begin the work of renovating the church in the coming months.
+The good news is that OLA has announced the $3.2 million milestone for our capital campaign as of October 2018.
+If all goes well, we should begin the work of renovating the church in November.
 We are deeply grateful for the generous contributions of time, talent and treasure which are building an important legacy of faith and service at OLA.

 Fr.
 Charles Ramirez

 Update on start of construction: November, 2018

 The time is fast approaching when we will move out of our familiar church into a new, temporary worship space.
 It will be a time of waiting and anticipation, adaptation and sacrifice… but we will do it together!